GYCinc/DaHub/DECISION_LOG.md

 ### 2024-08-15: Refine Approval Card Layout and Date Format

 *   **Type:** `Refactor`
-*   **Context:** User feedback indicated significant dissatisfaction with the previous card design.
+*   **Context:** The user feedback indicated significant dissatisfaction with the previous card design.
 The stylized date was unnecessary, and the layout had too much wasted space, with information stacked vertically instead of being distributed horizontally.
 *   **Decision/Outcome:** The `ClassApprovalCard` has been redesigned to address these issues.
 The large, stylized date has been replaced with a simple, professional "Month Day, Year" text format.
 The card's internal layout now places the class title and date on the left, while the "Topics Covered" tags are on the right, making much better use of the available horizontal space and eliminating the empty gaps.
 *   **Rationale:** This change directly implements the user's explicit instructions for a cleaner, more professional, and space-efficient layout.
 It improves the scannability and information density of the approval queue, providing a superior user experience.